laplcebeltrami/BMI768/README.md

 3) detailed solution to specific problems dicussed in class, or

 4) research project.
-Well written sample class projects in previous image analysis course taught by the instructor can be found https://pages.stat.wisc.edu/~mchung/teaching/MIA/projects/.
+Well written sample class projects in previous image analysis course taught by the instructor can be found here: https://pages.stat.wisc.edu/~mchung/teaching/MIA/projects/.
 Each semester, the focus of the course change slightly.
 So the sample project reports may not reflect the current course topics.